carlcc/TPL/README.md

 - Automatic callback type check in compile time.
 - A simple parallel scheduler is provided.
 - Custom task schdulers are supported.
-- Each background task may have different
+- Each background task may have different schdulers.

 ## 3. Show me the code